Vettvangur/Vettvangur.IcelandAuth/README.md

 ### Other

-The certificate Auðkennisrót needs to be installed into trusted roots in the server hosts certificate store.
+The certificate Íslandsrót needs to be installed into trusted roots in the server hosts certificate store.

-The intermediate certificates should be added to Intermediate Certification Authorities.
+The intermediate certificate (https://skrar.audkenni.is/skilrikjakedjur/islandsrot/Milliskilriki.cer) should be added to Intermediate Certification Authorities.

 Installing root certificates is outside the scope of this documentation but a detailed step-by-step can for example be found [here](https://docs.microsoft.com/en-us/skype-sdk/sdn/articles/installing-the-trusted-root-certificate).